 Trail Alerts — members receive direct notification of any new trail hazards, concerns or closures via email.

 Trail Mentors program — intended for novice trail horses (not *untrained* horses!) or riders who are novices to trails (not *untrained* riders!), this program provides the opportunity to partner up with one or two trail-savvy horse-and-rider-mentors who will help both horse and rider build the skills and confidence needed for the challenges of trail work.

 Trail Obstacles Training program — among the skills needed for the terrain of the municipal horse trail network is the ability to negotiate a wide variety of obstacles, such as fallen logs, bridges, and rivers, to name just a few.
-HHA members with novice trail horses can encounter and practise on similar obstacles, before hitting the trails, in the outdoor agility course that HHA is currently building at Horseman’s Park (completion delayed due to pandemic protocols).
+HHA members with novice trail horses can encounter and practise on similar obstacles, before hitting the trails, in the outdoor agility course that HHA volunteers built in spring 2021 at Horseman’s Park.
 Offered in small groups, the training dates are determined by participants.